 The title of this article may surprise you, but it isn’t the first time surprising relationships between different body parts have been discovered.
-Traditional Chinese Medicine has taught this as reflexology, and iridology, among other things.
-This article will explain how and why you should take care of your intestine if you suffer from throat issues like tonsillitis, pharyngitis, aphony, etc.
+This article will explain how and why you should take care of your intestine if you suffer from throat issues like tonsillitis, pharyngitis, aphonia, etc.

 Enemas used to be performed with the help of a rubber bulb, which can still be bought at pharmacies since they are the fastest and most comfortable way to perform one.